AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/workfront-add-on-for-jira-beta.md

 >
 >This beta program has only been made available for the On-Demand version of Jira.
 The current beta integration is not supported for the On-Premise version of Jira.

-If you would like to be part of this beta program and have this functionality enabled in your Workfront app on your Jira environment, see [Uploading the Workfront Beta Add-On for Jira](#signing-up-for-the-android-requests-beta).
+If you would like to be part of this beta program and have this functionality enabled in your Workfront app on your Jira environment, see [Uploading the Workfront Beta Add-On for Jira](#uploading-the-workfront-beta-add-on-for-jira).

-## Uploading the Workfront Beta Add-On for Jira&nbsp;
+## Uploading the Workfront Beta Add-On for Jira&nbsp; {#uploading-the-workfront-beta-add-on-for-jira}

 To join our beta testing and experience the new features:&nbsp;